 1 tbs virgin macadamia oil or light olive oil

-250ml dairy or non-dairy milk of your choice (unsweetened almond milk or Koko coconut milk are particularly good)
+250ml dairy or non-dairy milk of your choice (additive-free unsweetened almond or coconut milk are particularly good)

 Virgin coconut oil for cooking